centre-for-humanities-computing/web-extractor/README.md

 run();
 ```

-### API
+### WebExtractor
 The following methods and properties are available:

 ##### constructor(urls, rules, destDir, [options])
 - `urls` - an array of urls or a path to a file with urls. (one url pr. line).
 If further input is needed along with
-the url the url can be and object with a property named `url` the object will the be passed in to relevant methods of
+the url, the url can be and object with a property named `url` the object will then be passed in to relevant methods of
 the extraction rules (see [Creating Rules](#creating-rules)).
 If the url's are located in a file each line can be
 a string in JSON-format.
 - `rules` - the dir where the extraction rules are located or a rule object or an array of rule objects